-No matter what your business sells or what industry you are a part of, providing quality information on your site or blog is essential.
-For example, if your business provides travel services, it’s not a bad idea to publish useful information from government departments and foreign travel offices, such as news and updates on travel warnings, tips from consulates, etc.
+No matter what product or service you sell or what industry your business is a part of, it’s vitally important to provide quality information on your site or blog.
+For example, if you provide medical services, it’s not a bad idea to publish the latest information from the health department, such as news or updates on medical research, health and fitness advice, etc.

-The problem with providing this kind of information, however, is that it is very time-consuming.
-You have to do a lot of information sifting, researching and organizing, fact-checking, writing and editing content (or hire someone to do this for you), and then continually make sure that this information is kept up-to-date.
-As you can imagine, this not only involves a lot of work but most of the information you are dealing with is beyond your control.
+To create and publish this type of information, however, is very time-consuming.
+You have to sort through, gather, and organize a ton of information, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually ensure that this information is up-to-date.
+As you can imagine, this not only involves a lot of work but most of the information you are dealing with is entirely beyond your control.

-Thankfully, there is an easier way to keep your site visitors up-to-date with the latest information.
+Fortunately, there is a much simpler way to keep your site visitors up-to-date with the latest information.

 It’s called RSS …

-(RSS - The easiest way to provide your subscribers with great information)
+(RSS is one of the easiest ways to provide your users with up-to-date information)

-- 4 Adding RSS Feeds To WordPress Sites
+- Adding An RSS Feed To Your WordPress Site

-- RSS, which, according to some definitions is an acronym for RDF Site Summary, is more commonly known now as Really Simple Syndication.
+- RSS, which, according to some experts is an acronym for Rich Site Summary, is more commonly referred to as Really Simple Syndication.
 It can also be referred to as a “feed” or “news feed”.

-- Once users subscribe to a website’s feed, they no longer have to physically visit and check the source website for content updates.
-Instead, their browser will constantly monitor the content and keep feed subscribers automatically updated.
+- When users subscribe to an RSS feed, they no longer have to manually check the source website for content updates.
+Instead, their web browser constantly monitors the site and keeps feed subscribers up-to-date.

-- RSS feeds are often used to publish information that is frequently updated, such as new blog post items, news headlines, audio lists, etc., which other users can then subscribe to.
+- Feeds are often used to publish frequently updated information, such as new blog post items, news headlines, video lists, etc., which other users can then subscribe to.

-- There are different feed formats and these can be read by different aggregators.
+- There are different kinds of feeds, read by different aggregators.
 Some of these include RSS feeds, Atom feeds and RDF (Resource Description Framework) feeds.
-All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different machines, feed readers, and programs.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different machines and programs.

-- Many sites and software tools also let you combine many RSS feeds to aggregate news and updates from various sources.
+- Many sites and software applications also allow you to combine multiple RSS feeds to aggregate news and updates from different sources.

-In this detailed guide, we will show you where your RSS feed is located, how to syndicate your content online using RSS, and how to add content from other websites to your site via RSS feeds.
+In this detailed article, we explain where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to add content from other websites to your site via their RSS feed.

 RSS (Really Simple Syndication) Feeds